-Even though silicon is not considered an essential mineral for a lot of plants, silicon has proven beneficial effects on plant’s growth, strength, quality, resistance to stresses and development.
+Even though silicon is not considered an essential mineral for a lot of plants, silicon has proven beneficial effects on plant’s growth.
+It can contribute to strength, quality, resistance to stresses and development.

-Why Is Silicon Important?
+Why Is Silicon Important To Plant Health?

 The nutrient silicon is absorbed as silicic acid and is deposited as hydrated amorphous silica in a plant’s cell walls.
 Its proven to improve and impact cell wall strength and leaf erectness.

 Although silicon, by itself, is not needed in order for a plant to grow, silicon has been shown to influence in particular the plant’s interactions with zinc, boron, and manganese.

 Identifying Silicon Deficiency In Plants